Who Goes There?: Literature

-In 2010, Canadian science fiction writer Peter Watts published a short story titled "The Things" in which the alien entity from Who Goes There? is the first-person narrator.
+In 2010, Canadian science fiction writer Peter Watts published a short story in Clarkesworld Magazine titled "The Things" in which the alien entity from Who Goes There? is the first-person narrator.
 The characters and events are the same as those in the 1982 John Carpenter adaptation.
-In 2011, "The Things" was recorded and released by Escape Pod as an audio podcast.
+Clarkesworld also released an audio version of this story as part of their podcast series.

 In 2019, Wildside Press published Short Things, a collection of short stories inspired by Who Goes There? and The Thing.
 Edited by John Betancourt, Short Things features written contributions by G.D.
 Falksen ("Appolyon"), Paul Di Filippo ("Thingmaker"), Mark McLaughlin ("The Horror on a Superyacht"), Alan Dean Foster ("Leftovers"), Darrell Schweitzer ("The Interrogator"), Nina Kiriki Hoffman ("Good As Dead"), Kristine Kathryn Rusch ("A Mission at T-Prime"), Chelsea Quinn Yarbro ("The"), Kevin J. Anderson ("Cold Storage"), Pamela Sargent ("Two Wars"), Allen M. Steele ("According to a Reliable Source"), Allan Cole ("The Monster at World's End"), and Betancourt himself ("The Nature of the Beast").
 It also contains illustrations by Dan Brereton, Marc Hempel and Mark Wheatley, among others.